 Mersman Coffee Table

-I'm not familiar with the Mersman brand, and have no idea how old the coffee table is.
+I'm unfamiliar with the Mersman brand and have no idea how old the coffee table is.

 Clean & Sand

-I used a heavy grit sandpaper in order to remove those deep scratches.
+I used heavy grit sandpaper to remove those deep scratches.
 After that, I went over the entire top with 220 grit.
-Finally, I cleaned the entire table with TSP Substitute.
+Finally, I cleaned the whole table with TSP Substitute.

-I suppose you could use some stripper, or totally sand the top if you wanted to stain it instead of painting it.
+I suppose you could use some stripper or sand the top if you wanted to stain it instead of painting it.

 Painting a Thrift Store Coffee Table

-I chose All In One Paint by Heirloom Traditions (Iron Gate) to give this coffee table it's makeover.
+I chose All In One Paint by Heirloom Traditions (Iron Gate) to give this coffee table its makeover.
 This is quickly becoming my favorite color lately.
 Did you see my Sewing Cabinet Makeover?
 I started with the table upside down.
-However, I didn't paint the inside of the table top.
-I felt that would just be a waste of paint.
+However, I didn't paint the inside of the tabletop.
+I felt that would be a waste of paint.

-Raising the coffee table off the ground makes it so much easier to paint.
+Raising the coffee table off the ground makes it much easier to paint.
 This is after the first light coat.
-The legs definitely took the paint really well.
+The legs took the paint well.

 With Two Coats of Paint

-After finishing the second coat of paint, it's looking a lot better.
+After finishing the second coat of paint, it looks much better.

-So, I dragged the monster table into the house to take some pictures.
-After getting it in the living room, I can see that it still needs another coat of paint.
+So, I dragged the monster table into the house to take pictures.
+After getting it in the living room, I see it still needs another coat of paint.

 Easy Thrift Store Coffee Table Makeover